 5. Tap Your Tiles

 As you work, your tile sheets may begin to form waves or ripples on the surface.
-Take a small piece of plywood and rubber mallet and, after every few sheets you apply, tap them into place to achieve a perfect finish later.
+Take a small piece of plywood and a rubber mallet and, after every few sheets you apply, tap them into place to achieve a perfect finish.

 6. Mix and Spread the Grout

-Once you’ve laid all your tile, it’s best to wait at least 24-48 hours before you apply any grout.
-This is to ensure that your thin-set is dried and ready to be set in place.
+Once you’ve laid all your tiles, it’s best to wait at least 24-48 hours before you apply any grout.
+This is to ensure that your thin-set has dried and is ready to be set in place.

 You can choose to mix up dry grout or use a pre-mixed grout, depending on the project.